Bow River Float Trip

-We are happy to facilitate floats in the Rocky Mountains near the town of Canmore and the upper city/downtown sections of the bow, though fewer numbers of fish mean that these floats are often best appreciated for the opportunity to catch fish in unique settings rather than for numbers and size.
+We are happy to facilitate floats in the Rocky Mountains near the towns of Banff and Canmore and the upper city/downtown sections of the Bow, though fewer numbers of fish mean that these floats are often best appreciated for the opportunity to catch fish in unique settings rather than for numbers and size.
 Depending on the time of year and your preference you might toss foam stonefly and grasshopper patterns tight to the banks, strip articulated streamers on fast sink-tip lines, or dredge likely runs with a classic indicator setup.
 It’s all here on the Bow River.

 Our Rate: $700 / Day

 Taxes, Licenses and Guide Gratuities are not included

 Drop us a note or call us at (403) 282-8868